P4ti3nn3/USB-Armory-Setup/Armory-Project/README.md

 ## Idea for improving
 As we see it before, we can't download file from a USB that is plugged to the USB Armory from the host.

-An idea for bypass this is to create a repository on the Armory where after the scan we can put all the files we want to download.
+An idea for bypass this is to create a repository on the Armory where after the scan we can put all the files we want to download and delete it after unplugging the key.

 ## Improvement setup
 Create a new repository with `mkdir /home/usbarmory/usbContent`.